Tsukioka Yoshitoshi (月岡芳年) (artist 04/30/1839 – 06/09/1892)

 Artist's seal: Yoshitoshi

-Hagi Uragami Museum of Art
+Hagi Uragami Museum of Art - full uncut sheet

-National Diet Library - the full sheet with both prints, unseparated
+National Diet Library - full uncut sheet

 Philadelphia Museum of Art